deoliveirajoshua/deoliveirajoshua.github.io/_pages/publications.md

 **I am currently looking for internships in summer 2025!**

+I have first-author publications in AAAI and Big Data.

 <div class="wordwrap">You can also find a full list of my publications on my <a href="{{site.author.googlescholar}}">Google Scholar page</a>.</div>

 <br>